picoCTF/start-problem-dev/example-problems/custom-ssh/README.md

 1. You have `cmgr` installed and configured.
     - Refer to the [setup page](/setup-cmgr) if this is not the case for you.

-2. You have done the [Custom Service Problem Creation Walkthrough](/example-problems/custom-service/).
-The Custom Service walkthrough is a more basic example of using a custom Dockerfile for cmgr problem development.
-The file changes presented here will be as compared to Custom Service.
+2. You have done the [Reversing Python Problem Creation Walkthrough](/example-problems/reversing-python/).
+The Reversing Python walkthrough is a more basic example of using a custom Dockerfile for cmgr problem development.
+The file changes presented here will be as compared to Reversing Python.

 ## Overview